 The McDonald College Junior School is focused on children achieving optimal learning results.
 These statements are not simply words to us.
-This fact is reflected in how we deliver our curriculum, the way we teach and what we expect of our students in both Academic and Performing Arts.
+This fact is reflected in how we deliver our curriculum, the way we teach, and what we expect of our students in both Academic and Performing Arts.
 We take great pride in the fact that we have created an inviting and welcoming environment where our students feel free to learn, express their creativity and grow.
 Our results reflect the cultivation of an atmosphere where students do more than just learn.
 They truly grow, achieve and develop.

 Our Educational Environment